MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-and-delete-Teams-chat-messages.md

 ![View of purged chat message in Teams client.](..\media\TeamsPurgeTombstone.png)

+The message in the previous screenshot replaces the chat message that was deleted.

+> [!NOTE]
-This message replaces the chat message that was deleted.
-If you're an end-user and a chat message was deleted, contact your admin for more information.
+> If you're an end-user and a chat message was deleted, contact your admin for more information.